 I was like, this might be something that I’d like to maybe invest in as well.
 I don’t have too much cash right now, but this will be something interesting for me.
 So we went across there the next day and I checked out the development, which was really just mud at the time, which has now turned into, there were like thousands of apartments being built here in Rhodes alongside a brand new shopping centre that included the first Ikea in Australia.
 So there was going to be a big Ikea built right next door to these apartments and they were just really selling the first couple of buildings in the development, which meant that, at least the salesperson was telling me, if you get in early, the price is going to just keep increasing because of all these other developments that are going to be released and they’re going to have almost second choice because they’re going to be paying more and they’re going to be in not so much of a desirable location.
 Whereas you’re getting here early and we can give you a good deal.

 I was like, okay, so how does this work?
 And he’s like, we just need to put down a small deposit today and the build is going to take 18 months and that’s when you’ll be required to pay the remaining deposit onto the property and get your home loan sorted.
 And then you’ve got your mortgage repayments from there.
 So I decided to go ahead with the deposit and I’ve got a couple of years to pull together the remaining cash.
-So that worked out quite well in that I was able, I didn’t have enough money right at the time, but it got me on the ladder and it got me saving and knowing that I had this this bill that I needed to pay, and if I weren’t able to pay that bill, then I was gonna lose my initial deposit on the property.
+So that worked out quite well in that I was able, I didn’t have enough money right at the time, but it got me on the ladder and it got me saving and knowing that I had this bill that I needed to pay, and if I weren’t able to pay that bill, then I was gonna lose my initial deposit on the property.

 Austin’s parents played a major role in his property journey and we delve into how important it is to talk to people with experience in whatever field you are working in.

 Maybe it’s a lesson that people have maybe gone through online themselves.
 My parents are people that I trust when it comes to financial decisions and watching them with their investments.
-They encouraged me, they invested into shares a few years prior to that.
+They encouraged me, they invested in shares a few years prior to that.
 So they’ve kind of sparked the interest in me.
 And so watching them with their investments and talking about them over dinners and so forth really helped inspire me to go down a similar track.
 So just being surrounded by the right people I think is so important.
 If you are seeing people that are being successful in their lives and that’s something that you want for yourself, I feel like it’s really important to connect with these people.

 Ask them how they’ve done it and let them know that they inspire you.
 You’re interested in creating a similar type of lifestyle for yourself and how do you go about it.
 So for me, that inspiration came from my parents to purchase that first property.
 And I think, if you’re sitting here listening to this and you haven’t purchased your first proper investment property, think about who’s inspired you to think about property investment.
 Why are you listening to this podcast, this episode?
 What is it that drives your ultimate voice?
 What is your ultimate goal with that?
 And maybe there’s someone in your life that has achieved what you want to achieve and if you can reach out to them and see if they could possibly become a mentor and an advisor to help you along that track.
 That really is what helped me get off my butt and actually go ahead and make that investment and move forward and make that decision.
 Because from what I’ve learned, speaking to too many different property investors and experts out there that have had lots of success, it’s really about making a decision, getting in the market with a better performing property at a better price and staying there for the long term.